Slovenia is a tiny beautiful country located on the south of central Europe, which you should definitely include in your Euro trip itinerary!

 4. Tivoli park

 Located on the northern outskirts of the Center District, this park is the lungs of the city!
-It is a biggest park in Ljubljana, don’t forget to pay it a visit as it is a great place to relax and have a picnic on a warm summer day.
+It is the biggest park in Ljubljana, don’t forget to pay it a visit as it is a great place to relax and have a picnic on a warm summer day.
+Another great option for exploring the city and the park would be to take this bike tour, which includes a picnic in Tivoli Park as well!

 5. St. Nicholas Church